G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \section{Experimental Results}

-In this section, we present the results of applying our $G$-Mapper algorithm to synthetic and real-world datasets compared to fine-tuned Mapper graphs resulting from the conventional Mapper algorithm.
+In this section, we present the results of applying the G-Mapper algorithm to both synthetic and real-world datasets compared to fine-tuned Mapper graphs resulting from the conventional Mapper algorithm.
 We call the fine-tuned Mapper graphs the \textit{reference Mapper graphs}.
-This is followed by a comparison to the current state-of-the-art Mapper construction algorithms (Multipass BIC, $F$-Mapper, and balanced cover).
-We explore how Mapper graphs built from $G$-Mapper and Multipass BIC are different.
-For the latter two algorithms, we use the number of intervals detected by $G$-Mapper as an input parameter.
-We close the section by providing a runtime comparison between all methods.
+This is followed by a comparison to the current state-of-the-art Mapper construction algorithms (Multipass BIC, F-Mapper, and balanced cover).
+We explore how Mapper graphs built from G-Mapper and Multipass BIC are different.
+For the latter two algorithms, we utilize the number of intervals detected by G-Mapper as an input parameter.
+Finally, we close the section by providing a runtime comparison between all methods.